MattiaFerrari/dncs-lab/README.md

     router1.vm.provision "shell", path: "router-1.sh"
 ...
 ```
-I increase the memory of virtual box of *host-c* from 256 to 512.
+I increase the memory of virtual box of *host-c* from 256 to 512 to be able to host the Docker container.
 ```ruby
 ...
 vb.memory = 512